 Oculus Remote Monitor is a client for Windows and Mac OS X that connects to VR applications running on remote devices to capture, store, and display the streamed-in data.
 It provides visibility into Android VR and GLES activity, and includes low-res rendered image snapshots for a visual reference to its timeline-based display.
 Remote Monitor is available for download from our Downloads page.

 The Remote Monitor client uses VrCapture, a low-overhead remote monitoring library.
 VrCapture is designed to help debug behavior and performance issues in mobile VR applications.
-VrCapture is included automatically in any project built with Unity 5, or compiled with the Legacy Integration.
+VrCapture is included automatically in any project built with Unity 5 or later, or compiled with the Legacy Integration.